erikvanoosten/metrics-scala/docs/HealthCheckManual.md

 For more details see the scaladoc in [CheckedBuilder](/src/main/scala/nl/grons/metrics4/scala/CheckedBuilder.scala).

+See [custom registries](Manual.md#custom-registries) to see how how to configure a custom health check registry.

 ## Health check names

 Each health check has a unique name.
 In metrics-scala the name starts with a name derived from the *owner class*.